 About Alex Kopnick

-Originally hailing from Cincinnati, Ohio, I been involved in the entertainment industry in some capacity from the age of six, when I started taking courses at the University of Cincinnati’s College Conservatory of Music’s Preparatory Department.
+Originally hailing from Cincinnati, Ohio, I have been involved in the entertainment industry in some capacity from the age of six, when I started taking courses at the University of Cincinnati’s College Conservatory of Music’s Preparatory Department.

 I took a diverse array of acting courses through CCM Prep, most notably graduating from the two year Acting Certificate Program and graduated from this program in 2013.
 In this program, I took a variety of courses, studying the Meisner Technique, Shakespeare, characterization, movement, vocal technique, improvisation, scene work, and performed in both classical and contemporary roles.
 I also studied scriptwriting, multicultural theatre, and acting styles.